gohilmukund123/asktgt-for-AD/README.md

 ### **Why Use This?**
 - Automates Kerberos authentication for legitimate or security assessment purposes.
 - Facilitates tasks like ticket injection (e.g., Pass-the-Ticket) or saving TGTs for later use.

-Let me know if you have more specific questions!